 Photo identification badges are issued to enrolled students by Student Enrollment Services during CDU new student orientation.
 Students must wear the University ID badges while on campus.
 In clinical settings, students should refer to the specific requirements of their academic program.
 Duplicate identification badges will be provided to students for a \$10.00 replacement fee.

+Transportation

-Transportation The Los Angeles Metropolitan Transit Authority metropolitan area during the day and evening.
+The Los Angeles Metropolitan Transit Authority (MTA) has routes throughout the entire Los Angeles metropolitan area during the day and evening.
 Registered students showing proof of enrollment can obtain student bus and Metrolink passes at a discount rate.
 The student discount application can be downloaded at metro.net/riding/fares/collegevocational